willdobbins/gonotes/README.md

 * [gin-gonic/gin](https://github.com/gin-gonic/gin) - A very fast router.

 ## ToDo
-* Feature: Tags - categorization of notes (Adding new model to project)
+* Feature: Tagging Notes - categorization of notes (Adding new model to project)
 * Add a caching layer so we don't repeat DB queries (example of composing a struct in another struct)
 * Improve our Read template to be a read and update template
 * Tests & mock service implementations (Need to introduce tests in lesson)
-* Switch gin to another auto builder or fix huge build delays. (realize?)

 ## Changelog
 * 2017-10-19 Big rewrite and documentation effort.